The Lone Wolf Meets a Lady

 The Lone Wolf Meets a Lady is a 1940 American drama directed by Sidney Salkow, starring Warren William, Eric Blore and Jean Muir.

-The Lone Wolf character dates back to 1914, when author Louis Joseph Vance invented him for a series of books, later adapted to twenty-four Lone Wolf films (1917–1949).
-Warren Williams starred in nine of these films (1939–1943), with The Lone Wolf Meets a Lady being the third starring William as Michael Lanyard.
+The Lone Wolf character dates back to 1914, when author Louis Joseph Vance created him for a series of books, later adapted to twenty-four Lone Wolf films (1917–1949).
+Warren Williams starred in nine of these films (1939–1943), with The Lone Wolf Meets a Lady being William's third as Michael Lanyard.
+His next film was The Lone Wolf Keeps a Date, in 1941.

 The film also introduces a sidekick for Lanyard, his bumbling valet Jamison, played by Eric Blore.
 Blore would play Jamison in seven more films.